 However, let us take a minute to point out that although EBITDA is an important metric you want to be monitoring, and improving, it is only one tool and is not meant to be the sole measure of a dental practice’s performance or value.
 Yes, EBITDA can help determine the profitability of your dental operation and allows for easier comparison to other dental practices or DSOs, a valuable tool for possible investors when deciding if your dental practice is worth investing in.

 But, it’s important to note that two dental practices or DSOs may be equal in EBITDA, yet one may be more profitable due to debt expenditures or tax structure.
 EBITDA is but a starting point.
 Other factors are then considered to gain a better understanding of the impact of things such as debt, capital expenditures, and taxes on the overall enterprise value of your practice.

 Nonetheless, it’s a very important metric you should be keeping your eye on.
 Recognizing the importance of EBITDA, begs the question “How do I increase the EBITDA of a dental practice or DSO”?
 Improving the procurement process in your dental practice or DSO is a powerful and often underutilized path.

 The lower your expenses are, the less you subtract and the higher your EBITDA.
 Strategic procurement that leverages your purchasing power, is grounded in best practices, and powered by digitization drives efficiency and lowers the cost of doing business.

 As we mentioned in Effective Dental Procurement; The Impact of Buying Smart, many dental organizations tend to focus on increasing revenue to improve profits, while overlooking the fact that lowering expenses (including labor costs) has a much greater impact on profitability and EBITDA.
-How much greater?

 According to Supply Chain Dive, “A substantial increase in EBITDA can be associated with cutting supplier costs, with a 10% reduction generating a 32% surge in EBITDA”.

 Based on the industry averages for a dental practice or DSO, every dollar you save in procurement equates to nearly three dollars ($2.94) in additional production.
 Dental practices and DSOs are commonly sold for a multiple of EBITDA that ranges from 4 times EBITDA, to (in some rare cases) 15 times EBITDA or more.
 Based on today’s dental practice and DSO valuation multiples, every $1 saved on procurement can add $5 - $15 to your practice's value.

+Use our handy calculator to determine the impact procurement savings can have on your practice.
 This is why a well-developed Procure-to-Pay (P2P) process (the process that begins with the knowledge that you require a good or service to the payment of the invoice), ensures you have what you need when you need it, and is the backbone of organizational health and improved profitability.

 Best practices are, well, best for your business.
 These standards were created in order to close loopholes and ensure you are following the basic processes that are good for your dental practice’s P&L.

 Price creep is the erosion of the hard fought discounts you have negotiated through your suppliers.
 Price creep typically takes the form of small increases, often without notification to the dental practice or DSO, that are likely to go unnoticed.

 However, they are implemented regularly enough that when gone unchecked, they can end up making a significant difference to your bottom line.
 These seemingly small discrepancies can quickly add up to some significant losses.

 Recognizing this risk, many practices have implemented their own system to try and catch these increases.
 Some practices track every dental supply purchase on an excel spreadsheet while others compare prices with multiple suppliers on every order.
 Technology available today (like Method) supports the principles underlying these time intensive legacy processes, in a simplified and more efficient way.